MysticIS218/Semantic-segmentation/doc/knowledge-distillation.md

 Implementing KD to our satellite segmentation imagery results in a better prediction before without it just like the results with our HPO method.

-The curves barely had any change to them with no changes in any trends.
+The curves however barely had any change to them with no changes in any trends.